-In addition to the obvious automation benefits, using intelligent data capture software eliminates guesswork on the setup and programming side.
-But it's important to note that the goal of Al-driven data capture isn't to replace humans, but to drive as much automation as possible with machines that can intelligently carry out tasks.
-Ultimately, employees are freed from being bogged down by mundane tasks and can take on high-value tasks that require a human mind to be done well.
+On top of the obvious automation benefits, using intelligent data capture software eliminates guesswork on the setup and programming side as well.
+But it's important to note that the goal of AI-driven data capture isn't to replace humans, but to drive as much automation as possible with machines that can intelligently carry out tasks.
+Ultimately, employees are freed from being bogged down by mundane tasks and can take on high-value tasks that require a human mind to do well.

-One thing is certain: Successful companies aren't built in a templated world.
-Information and documents continually change, and they must learn and adapt - ideally, with technology that does the same.
+One thing is certain: successful companies aren't built in a templated world.
+Information and documents continually change, and they must learn and adapt-ideally, with technology that does the same.

-Learn more at Hyland.com/Brainware
+Learn more at Hyland.com/Brainware "